 The quest has a momentum to it that's interrupted if the characters take too much time doing things unrelated directly to it's success.
 Morale goes up with success, and then falls when the goal is not in sight.
-This is represented by a momentum die.
+This is represented by a momentum die or dice.
+Momentum dice can be used by every member of the party at any time.

-After facing one danger this die becomes a d4 that can be used in any roll.
+After facing one danger successfully, this die becomes a d4 that can be used in any roll.
 After the second, it goes to d6.
 And so on and so forth, just like opposition dice.

-If the party stops to rest, for every rest taken, the momentum die goes down by one.
-This also happens if he party decides to take a detour for any reason.
+If any of the following occur, the momentum die goes down by one for each occurrence: